 Data from skimmed magnetic is often the most expensive card data on the dark web.
 The asking price for those can range from $5 to $60 or more.

-9. Most people in the US know an indentity theft victim
+9. Most people in the US know an identity theft victim

-Around 10% of Americans have been a victim of identity fraud, 21% of whom have been victimized more than once.
+Around 20% of Americans were victims of identity fraud in 2021.
 Those numbers indicate that if you live in the US, you have likely been a victim of ID theft or known someone who has (whether they’ve admitted to it or not).

 10. UK identity theft reaching “epidemic levels”

 In 2017, Cifas announced that identity fraud in the UK is reaching “epidemic levels” with fraud incidents occurring at a rate of 500 per day.
 Unfortunately, things only got worse in 2020, with a one-third increase.
+There was a further 11 percent increase in the first half of 2021, just as the pandemic took hold.
 Notably, 42% of reported incidents were committed with the goal of obtaining a credit card.

 11. Account takeovers saw a huge increase between 2019 and 2020